hashicorp/design-system/website/docs/components/rich-tooltip/partials/code/how-to-use.md

 </Hds::RichTooltip>
 ```

-Independent of which interaction is used, the tooltip can be dismissed by clicking outside of the component or with the `esc` key (this "light dismiss" behaviour is automatically provided by the [Popover API](https://developer.mozilla.org/en-US/docs/Web/API/Popover_API/Using#auto_state_and_light_dismiss)).
+Independent of which interaction is used, the tooltip can be dismissed by clicking outside of the component or with the `esc` key (this "light dismiss" behavior is automatically provided by the [Popover API](https://developer.mozilla.org/en-US/docs/Web/API/Popover_API/Using#auto_state_and_light_dismiss)).

 #### Placement